Configure static routes on dedicated servers

 netplan apply

-Example of organizing static routes to connect dedicated servers and a cloud server over a private network
+Example of organizing static routes to connect dedicated servers and a cloud server via a private network

-Connect the two dedicated servers in the SPB-2 pool and the cloud server in the ru-2 pool with a private network using a global router and configure routing in the network so that the devices see each other.
+Connect two dedicated servers in the SPB-2 pool and a cloud server in the ru-2 pool with a private network using a global router, and configure routing in the network so that the devices can see each other.

-In the example, we used two dedicated servers in the SPB-2 pool with access to the private network and a cloud server in the ru-2 pool for configuration.
+In the configuration example, we used two dedicated servers in the SPB-2 pool with access to a private network and a cloud server in the ru-2 pool.

-Private connectivity will be configured between the two dedicated servers in the SPB-2 pool and the cloud server in the ru-2 pool.
+Private connectivity will be configured between two dedicated servers in the SPB-2 pool and a cloud server in the ru-2 pool.

 -